opensearch-project/documentation-website/_security-analytics/usage/findings.md

 The **Finding details** pane contains specific information about the finding, including the document that generated the finding.
 To investigate the series of events that led to the finding or followed the finding, you can select **View surrounding documents** to open the document in the **Discover** panel and view other documents preceding or following it.

 1. Open **Finding details** by selecting the **Finding ID** in the list of findings.
 1. In the **Documents** section, select **View surrounding documents**.
 If an index pattern already exists for the document, the **Discover** panel opens and displays the document.
-If an index pattern does not exist, the**Create index pattern to view documents** window opens and prompts you to add create an index pattern, as shown in the following image.
+If an index pattern does not exist, the **Create index pattern to view documents** window opens and prompts you to create an index pattern, as shown in the following image.
 <br><img src="{{site.url}}{{site.baseurl}}/images/Security/findings2.png" alt="popup window prompting users to create an index pattern" width="60%">
 1. Enter the index pattern name, and then enter the appropriate time field from the log index used to determine the timing for log events.
 For details on mapping log fields to detector fields, see [Step 2.
 Create field mappings]({{site.url}}{{site.baseurl}}/security-analytics/sec-analytics-config/detectors-config/#step-2-create-field-mappings).
 Select **Create index pattern**.
 The **Create index pattern to view documents** confirmation window opens.
 1. Select **View surrounding documents** in the confirmation window.
 The **Discover** panel opens, as shown in the following image.